FedExField To Serve As 41st Vote Center For November General Election

-LARGO, MD – Prince George's County Executive Angela Alsobrooks announced today that the State Board of Elections has approved the County's request for FedExField to be used as an Election Day Vote Center for the November 3, 2020 general election.
+LARGO, MD (September 16, 2020) – Prince George's County Executive Angela Alsobrooks announced earlier this week that the State Board of Elections has approved the County's request for FedExField to be used as an Election Day Vote Center for the Nov.
+3, 2020 general election.

 "We're thrilled to be partnering with the County to provide a safe option for Prince George's County voters," said Jason Wright, President of the Washington Football Team.
 "We will continue to work with the County to ensure that voting is accessible to all."